FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 However, there is next to no guidance about how to actually authenticate the user.
 Should I use a username and password?
 A magic link?
 Delegate to a third party?
 Require a TOTP code?

-This question came up in a discussion on the FusionAuth team and I thought it was worth digging into a bit more.
+This question came up in a discussion amongst the FusionAuth team and I thought it was worth digging into a bit more.

 Why exactly is 'authentication' undefined in OAuth/OIDC?